International

 - EH Bildu (EHB): left-wing, Basque independentism

-- Canarian Coalition (CCa): a Canarian nationalist party.
+- Canarian Coalition (CCa): a Canarian nationalist party

 Executive Power

 The King is the Head of the State and the commander-in-chief of the army; his role is mostly ceremonial.
 Following legislative elections, the leader of the majority party or the majority of the coalition is appointed Prime Minister by the Sovereign then elected by the parliament for a 4-year tenure.
 The Prime Minister is the head of the government.
-He is also called the Government.
 He holds executive power which includes the execution of the law and the management of the routine affairs of the country.
 The Council of Ministers is appointed by the king on the recommendation of the Prime minister.
 There is also a Council of State which enjoys the role of the supreme consulting body of the government, but its recommendations are not binding.

 The President of each Autonomous Community is from the majority party of the majority coalition winning elections of the Parliaments of the Regions which take place every 4 years.
 The President forms a government whose «ministers» are appointed under the title «consejeros» and seconded by a cabinet and director generals, etc. who are in charge of each Department heading the sectors for which the Autonomous Community has jurisdiction in substitution of the Spanish State (single administration).